How To Organize Your Toys Using Toy Rotation

 Pull out the storage containers you are going to use for the toys not in rotation (I love these striped bins because they are the perfect size and sturdy).
 If you need suggestions, this post on toy storage has other great options.
 Decided how many containers you want to rotate and how frequently you will rotate.
 We are going to rotate weekly and try to maintain a max of three containers.
 You may need more containers depending on your rotating frequency and number of little ones.
 Once you have your containers, separate each of your category piles into the containers evenly.
 For example, we had 4 different sets of blocks, so each container received at least one set of blocks.

 Each Sunday night, take the toys that are out and swap them for a different container of toys.
 We have a few bigger toys that are always out in his play closet (ie: ball pit, rocking horse, and Jellybean racer) since we use them on a daily basis, but everything else is in one of the rotating containers.
-His little Radio Flyer Walker Wagon is the third "storage container" where we will keep his toys that are currently out for play.
-Every night I am hoping to toss the toys that he's played with back into his little wagon to keep them contained (plus he loves pulling things out of the wagon).
+Their little Radio Flyer Walker Wagon is the third "storage container" where we will keep toys that are currently out for play.
+Every night I am hoping to toss the toys that they've played with back into the little wagon to keep them contained (plus they love pulling things out of the wagon).

 So that's our strategy for the toy rotation.
 How do you keep your toys from taking over your home?
 Do you use a toy rotation system?